thoughtworks-jumpstart/merge-hell-simulation/README.md

 # Merge Hell Simulation

-In this exercise, we are all working as a team, one 1 single repository on GitHub.
+In this exercise, we are all working in groups of 3, one 1 single repository on GitHub.
 Our job is to replace all the lorem ipsum paragraphs with quotes listed in `./source.txt` We will pair up and make changes according to the instructions below, and experience merge hell for ourselves!

 ### Getting started
+1. One membe of the group will fork this repo
-1. Request to be added as collaborators on a project
+1. The other members request to be added as collaborator on the project

 ### Part 1: merge hell across team members
 - For part 1, change only files in directory_1
 - For each paragraph in each file, replace the lorem ipsum paragraph with a quote from `./source.txt` **in random order**. **Make a commit** for each paragraph replacement.
 - Keep going until every paragraph in directory_1 is replaced, and push!
 - First person to push wins ;)
+- The other members need to do `git pull --rebase` resolve the merge conflict, git add and git rebase --continue

 ### Part 2: merge hell across branches
 1. For part 2, change only files in directory_2